Solar array adds to the sustainable future of a historically progressive family farm in Maine

 Carl Johanson, 26, is poised to take over the reins of the farm with his younger brother Goran, 21, when their parents Jan Goranson and Rob Johanson are ready to step back from the daily operations of the 80-acre farm, which Goranson’s parents began as a potato operation in the 1960s.

-But succession plans haven’t been delineated just yet, and for the present moment, the family is at a point where they are working together, each doing their part running different aspects of the organic diversified vegetable farm.
+But succession plans haven’t been delineated just yet, and for the present moment the family is at a point where they are working together, each doing their part running different aspects of the organic diversified vegetable farm.

 This collaborative phase is allowing the members of the Goranson-Johanson clan to each pursue what they are interested in on the farm.
 And while the younger generation is channeling nostalgic farming practices by expanding horse-driven cultivation on the farm, Rob Johanson is using new technology — in the form of a recently installed solar array — to power the farm toward a more sustainable future.

-Note: A previous version of this story incorrectly stated the amount per month that Goranson Farm paid in electric costs per month.